 Rape and Domestic Violence: The law prohibits rape, including spousal rape, both of which are punishable by up to 15 years' imprisonment.
-The law penalizes domestic physical or psychological violence with a prison sentence of up to three years.
+It penalizes domestic physical or psychological violence with a prison sentence of up to three years.
 Authorities enforced the law effectively.
-The first law on the Elimination of Gender-Based and Domestic Violence entered into effect on February 11.
-The law envisages the establishment of a national commission for the prevention of domestic and gender-based violence.
+To implement the law on the Elimination of Gender-Based and Domestic Violence that entered into effect in February 2015, the government in March established a national commission for the prevention of domestic and gender-based violence with the participation of members of the Ministries of Social Affairs, Justice, and Interior; Health; and Education and Higher Instruction, as well as the judiciary and the prosecutor's office.

-As of the end of June, the Prosecutor's Office initiated 44 criminal proceedings related to gender violence and 12 related to domestic violence.
-As of the end of June, the Prosecutor's Office concluded 10 cases of gender violence and one case of domestic violence.
+As of June 30, the Prosecutor's Office initiated 67 criminal proceedings related to gender violence and 19 related to domestic violence.
+The Prosecutor's Office concluded 33 cases of gender violence and four cases of domestic violence.
 Almost all the cases involved elements of psychological abuse and mistreatment.
 Some cases also involved injuries, sexual aggression, and threats.

 The government's Interdisciplinary Team on Gender Violence (EAID) provided medical and psychological services (including a hotline) as well as legal assistance to victims of domestic violence.
 In addition the government placed abused women and their children in a shelter, in a hotel, or with foster families who agreed to provide shelter.
-As of August, EAID had assisted102 female victims of domestic violence.
+As of August, EAID had assisted 127 cases of domestic violence against women of which 42 were new.
 These cases involved psychological, physical, and sexual violence, as well as social and economic mistreatment.
-Caritas, a religious nongovernmental organization (NGO), worked closely with the government and with other NGOs in providing support to the victims in their integration into society.
+Caritas, a religious nongovernmental organization (NGO), worked closely with the government and other NGOs in providing support to the victims in their integration into society.